jhuix/showdowns/README.md

 **In browser environment, it is implemented to dynamically load js lib files related to more showdown diagrams extension for using [showdowns >= 0.3.0 version](https://github.com/jhuix/showdowns).**

+> If you think the showdowns library is excellent or can help you, click on the top right corner to give me a [Star](https://github.com/jhuix/showdowns)⭐️.

 ## Markdown To Html

 [Showdowns](https://github.com/jhuix/showdowns) can converte markdown content to html that using the [showdown.js](https://github.com/showdownjs/showdown).